home-assistant/developers.home-assistant/blog/2020-10-23-supervisor-update.md

 We are using [Azure pipelines][azure_pipelines] to build and publish the Supervisor.
 If you are interested on how we are doing this, you can look at the [release pipeline here][release_pipeline], and the [template repository here][azure_templates].

-## Private Container Registries

-In the [Supervisor 249][private-container-registries] blog post, we mentioned the introduction of private container registries.
-For you as a add-on maintainer this now give you the possibility to use any container registries like GitHub's package registry for docker, or your own instance of a container registry, while developing or testing your add-on.

-This can also be used for private testing of your add-on by giving pull access to users.

-To make the Supervisor use your credentials, you can use the [API][docker_api], the [CLI][cli], or the Supervisor panel in the Home Assistant UI.

 ## GitHub Action

 You can now use our [builder][hassio-builder] as a [GitHub action][github_action]! :tada: